steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 From the IR, you can see ``i32`` data is loaded from global memory to registers.
 With a few element-wise operations in registers, then it is stored in shared memory for the transpose operation, which needs data movement across different threads.
-With transpose done, it is loaded from LDS to register again, and with a few more element-wise operations, they are stored in LDS again.
-Last step is loaded from LDS to registers and converted to the dot operand layout.
+With the transpose done, it is loaded from LDS to register again, and with a few more element-wise operations, they are stored in LDS again.
+The last step is to load from LDS to registers and convert to the dot-operand layout.

-From the IR, you can see that it uses the LDS twice; one is for the transpose, and the other is to convert the blocked layout to a dot operand layout.
+From the IR, you can see that it uses the LDS twice: one for the transpose, and the other to convert the blocked layout to a dot-operand layout.

 Assembly analysis
 =================

-In the ISA, ensure ``global_load_dwordx4`` is used, especially when the load happens in the loop.
+In the ISA, ensure ``global_load_dwordx4`` is used, especially when the load happens in a loop.

 In most cases, the LDS load and store should use ``_b128`` as well to minimize the number of LDS access instructions.
-Note that upstream (Phantom dubs this as backend) might not have ``_b128`` LDS read/write, so it uses ``_b64``.
+Note that upstream (or backend) might not have ``_b128`` LDS read/write, so it uses ``_b64``.
 For most cases, no matter if you use fork or upstream, the LDS access should have ``_b64`` vector width.

-The AMD ISA has ``s_waitcnt`` instruction to synchronize the dependency of memory access and computations.
-The ``s_waitcnt`` instructions can have two signals, typically in the Triton context
+The AMD ISA has the ``s_waitcnt`` instruction to synchronize the dependency of memory access and computations.
+The ``s_waitcnt`` instruction can have two signals, typically in the context of Triton:

--  ``lgkmcnt(n):`` lgkm stands for LDS, GDS, Constant and Message.
-For our context, it is often related to LDS access.
-The number n here means the number of such accesses can be left out to continue.
-For example, 0 means all lgkm access must finish before continuing, and 1 means only 1 lgkm access can be still running asynchronously before proceeding.
+* ``lgkmcnt(n):`` lgkm stands for LDS, GDS, Constant and Message.

+  In this context, it is often related to LDS access.
+The number ``n`` here means the number of such accesses that can be left out to continue.
+For example, 0 means all ``lgkm`` access must finish before continuing, and 1 means only 1 ``lgkm`` access can be still running asynchronously before proceeding.

--  ``vmcnt(n):`` vm means vector memory.
+* ``vmcnt(n):`` vm means vector memory.

   This happens when vector memory is accessed, for example, when global load moves from global memory to vector memory.
-The variable n means the same thing as the above.

-The general guidelines are:
+  Again, the number ``n`` here means the number of accesses that can be left out to continue.

+Generally recommended guidelines are as follows.

--  Vectorize memory access as much as possible.
+*  Vectorize memory access as much as possible.

--  Ensure synchronization is done efficiently.
+*  Ensure synchronization is done efficiently.

--  Overlap of instructions to hide latency, but it requires thoughtful analysis of the algorithms.
+*  Overlap of instructions to hide latency, but it requires thoughtful analysis of the algorithms.

--  If you find inefficiencies, you can trace it back to LLVM IR, TTGIR and even TTIR to see where the problem comes from.
+*  If you find inefficiencies, you can trace it back to LLVM IR, TTGIR and even TTIR to see where the problem comes from.
 If you find it during compiler optimization, activate the MLIR dump and check which optimization pass caused the problem.